rust-lang-nursery/rust-cookbook/src/app.md

 [![walkdir-badge]][walkdir] [![cat-filesystem-badge]][cat-filesystem]

-Find recusively in the current directory duplicate filenames, printing them only once.
+Find recursively in the current directory duplicate filenames, printing them only once.

 ```rust,no_run